namugach/dockit/docs/en/MANUAL.md

 # or
 dockit base rm <image_or_number> [image2] [image3] ...
 ```
-- Removes base images from the list
+- Removes base images from the list.
-- Can remove multiple images at once
+- Can remove multiple images at once.
-- Currently selected image is automatically skipped
+- The currently selected image is automatically skipped.
 - Examples:
   ```bash
   dockit base rm 5                    # Remove one